Indonesia considering hiking fuel prices as much as 40% -lawmakers | Headlines

 - Indonesia

-Indonesia may raise subsidized fuel prices by 30% to 40% to manage fiscal pressure from a ballooning subsidy budget, lawmakers from President Joko Widodo's ruling coalition government told Reuters on Friday.
+Indonesia may raise fuel prices by 30% to 40% to manage fiscal pressure from a ballooning subsidy budget, three lawmakers from parliament's energy committee told Reuters on Friday.
+The information came from a closed-door meeting with state oil company Pertamina earlier this week, they said.

-Irto Ginting, corporate secretary of Pertamina's retail distribution unit, declined to comment about the proposed price hikes, but noting that pricing decisions are for the government to make.
-Officials with energy and economic ministries and the presidential palace did not immediately respond to requests for comment.
+Irto Ginting, corporate secretary of Pertamina's retail distribution unit, declined to comment about the proposed price hikes, saying pricing decisions are the government's to make.
+Energy Minister Arifin Tasrif told a separate news conference the government is still studying the potential fuel price policy changes.

-Chief economic minister Airlangga Hartarto said earlier this week he would present all policy options this week to Jokowi, as the Indonesia president is widely known.
-Indonesia's relatively low inflation has allowed the central bank to delay raising interest rates until this week, well behind its regional and global peers.
+"The president is asking us to calculate carefully to pick the best alternative," he said, declining to provide details on any proposed hikes and saying a decision was unlikely to be taken this week.
+Indonesia's relatively low inflation has allowed the central bank to delay raising interest rates until this week, well behind its peers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)